-Some of our most popular posts are from the egg series we wrote about a few years back.
-We get people from all over the world, sending emails, and thanking us for showing them how to “perfectly” cook an egg.
+We have been getting so many message from reader for our Perfect Egg Series that are going to keep it going.
+World-wide Readers are thanking us for sharing how to make these eggs that they were not sure how to make.
 We even had a chef, from another country, say a customer asked for a soft-boiled egg and he was not sure what to do.
-He had never heard of it, went online, found our post and thanked us for showing him how to make the perfectly soft-boiled egg.
-Now we are going to share with you how to make the perfect fried eggs.
+He had never heard of it, went online, found our post and thanked us for showing him how to make the perfect soft-boiled egg.
+Now we are going to share with you how to make perfect fried eggs which is one of our favorite ways to enjoy eggs.

 There is nothing like a lazy Sunday morning, spent laying around drinking coffee, reading, and enjoying one’s company to get the tummy growling for a leisurely breakfast.
 The first thing that comes to mind is protein and lots of it.
 Soon there will be bacon frying, baguettes being warmed and eggs frying away in creamy butter.
 We both enjoy our fried egg differently from one another.
 Lenny squirts hot sauce on it, and proceeds to cut it up, mushing it onto the warm baguette.
 I, gently break the yolk and then dip pieces of salty bacon and crusty bread into the liquid gold.
 Makes me warm and tingly all over just thinking about it.